 Brexit information for EU, EEA & Swiss Nationals

-Following Britain's exit from the European Union, it is important that all EU, EEA and Swiss nationals understand how this will impact their ability to live, study and work in the UK after the transition period which is scheduled for 11pm on 31 December 2020 ends.
+Following Britain's exit from the European Union, it is important that all EU, EEA and Swiss nationals understand how this will impact their ability to live, study and work in the UK as the transition period ended at 11pm on 31 December 2020.

-This will enable all our students to take the necessary actions to secure their status under the EU Settlement Scheme if eligible before the relevant deadline.
-Information on applying under the new immigration route from 1 January 2021 will also be provided.
+The information on this page is aimed at ensuring all our students have the required information to take the necessary actions to secure their status under the EU Settlement Scheme if eligible before the relevant deadline.
+Information on applying under the new immigration route from 1 January 2021 will also be covered.

 EU Settlement Scheme